stormchaserroleplaying/stormchaserRPG/Species/Gnome/index.md

 Your gnome character has certain characteristics in common with all other gnomes.

-## Ability Score Increase
-Your Intelligence score increases by 2.

 ## Age
 Gnomes mature at the same rate humans do, and most are expected to settle down into an adult life by around age 40.
 They can live 350 to almost 500 years.